openhab/openhab-docs/introduction.md

 Remember that openHAB is an open-source development, driven exclusively by volunteers.
 Please be kind and courteous, it will be most appreciated by those that will try to help you.

-In many occasions, you will notice that your problem has already been raised by others; and discussed and resolved by the community before.
+In many occasions, you will notice that your problem has already been raised, discussed and resolved by the community before.
-You can search previous conversations and issues to see if your question has already been answered.
+You can search previous conversations and issues to see if your questions have already been answered.
-It is best practice and generally considered to be good etiquette to check fairly thoroughly before posting your own question.
+It is best practice and generally considered to be good etiquette to check fairly thoroughly before posting an own question.

-If it is your first time posting a question, please read [How to help us help you](https://community.openhab.org/t/how-to-ask-a-good-question-help-us-help-you/58396) for information on what information you will need to provide.
+If it is your first time posting a question, please read [How to help us help you](https://community.openhab.org/t/how-to-ask-a-good-question-help-us-help-you/58396) to see what information you will need to provide with your post.

 ## Putting it into Practice